dfuse-io/docs/content/guides/graphql.md

 The following query (try it on [GraphiQL](https://mainnet.eos.dfuse.io/graphiql/?query=c3Vic2NyaXB0aW9uIHsKICBzZWFyY2hUcmFuc2FjdGlvbnNGb3J3YXJkKAogICAgcXVlcnk6InJlY2VpdmVyOmVvc2lvLnRva2VuIGFjY291bnQ6ZW9zaW8udG9rZW4gYWN0aW9uOnRyYW5zZmVyIiwKICAgIGxvd0Jsb2NrTnVtOjAsCiAgICBsaW1pdDoyMCwKICApIHsKICAgIHVuZG8KICAgIGN1cnNvcgogICAgdHJhY2UgewogICAgICBpZAogICAgICBtYXRjaGluZ0FjdGlvbnMgewogICAgICAgIHJlY2VpdmVyCiAgICAgICAgYWNjb3VudAogICAgICAgIG5hbWUKICAgICAgICBqc29uCiAgICAgICAgY3JlYXRvckFjdGlvbiB7CiAgICAgICAgICByZWNlaXZlcgogICAgICAgICAgYWNjb3VudAogICAgICAgICAgbmFtZQogICAgICAgICAganNvbgogICAgICAgIH0KICAgICAgfQogICAgfQogIH0KfQ==)):

-* Issues a GraphQL subscription call (streaming results); that's the `subscription` prefix.
+* `subscription` prefix - Issues a GraphQL subscription call (streaming results).
-* Starts at the head of the chain (new real-time blocks); that's `lowBlockNum: 0`, which defaults to the HEAD of the chain.
+* `query:"receiver:eosio.token account:eosio.token action:transfer"` - The query utilizing the dfuse Search Query Language <!-- TODO: Add a link to a SQE page once figured out --> that you would like responses to match.
+This query requests responses for `transfer` actions on the `eosio.token` smart contract.
-* Streams the 20 next transactions to successfully execute, which include EOS transfers; that's the `query` (see [Release notes](#release-notes) for the note about implicit `status:executed`)
+* `lowBlockNum: 0` - Defaults to the HEAD of the chain where it then begins listening for new real-time blocks that match the query.
-* Once we got 20 transactions, close the subscription; that's the `limit`.
+* `limit:20` - The amount of matched responses that should be accumulated before returning a payload.
+Once returned, the subscription will be closed.
-* Retrieve the matching actions; that's the `matchingActions` subquery.
-Note there could be many in a single transaction
+* `matchingActions` - Retrieve the matching actions.
+Note there could be many in a single transaction.
-* For each matching action, we also retrieve the action that caused this transfer, if any.
-If a token transfer was initiated by another smart contract, `creatorAction` will be non-null, and will point to the action which caused the creation (see the GraphQL schema for full details).
+* `creatorAction` - For each matching action, we also retrieve the action that caused this transfer, if any.
+If a token transfer was initiated by another smart contract, `creatorAction` will be non-null, and will point to the action which caused the creation (see the GraphQL schema for full details). <!-- TODO: Add link to the GraphQL schema -->

 {{< tabs "sample-graphql-query" >}}
 {{< tab lang="graphql" title="GraphQL Query" >}}